dealfonso/typedobject/README.md

 - `toJson()` - Returns a json string with the representation of the object as standard object.
 - `::fromArray($data)` - Creates an object, by parsing the given associative array into the attributes defined in the class.
 Each of the attributes is recursively parsed, according to the type defined to it.
 - `::fromObject($data)` - Creates an object, by parsing the given object into the attributes defined in the class.
 Each of the attributes is recursively parsed, according to the type defined to it.
+- `::fromJson($json_string)` - Creates an object, by parsing the given json string into the attributes defined in the class.
+Each of the attributes is recursively parsed, according to the type defined to it.
 - `is_initialized()` - Returns true if all the attributes have been initialized.
 - `get_uninitialized_attributes()` - Returns an array with the names of the attributes that have not been initialized.